KIZI/InBeat/README.md

 ## Latest Updates

 - 2016-11-15: Integration of a [rule pruning](https://cran.r-project.org/package=rCBA) as a part of the [Preference Learning](#preference-learning) module based on the [Apriori](https://cran.r-project.org/package=arules).
-  * Allows to significantly reduce the amount of rules in user models that reduces its memory requirements and speeds up recommendations.
+  * Allows to significantly reduce the amount of rules in user models.
+This reduces memory requirements and speeds up recommendations.

 ## Demo